jdkelley/csvtomd/README.md

 ## Usage

-Currently, this will work by runnig `csvtomd.sh <path to csv file>`
+After installing, this will work by running `csvtomd <path to csv file>`

 At the moment format of the csv file should be like in [`example/test.csv`][test_csv].